 When should I apply for financial aid?

 We recommend that you apply for financial aid by May 1st of each year.
-The financial aid year runs from June 1 to May 31.
-If the student's start date begins June 1 or later, the student must use the next year's application.
-For example, if the student's start date is 01/15/2012, the student would complete the 2011-2012 application.
-If the course begins after June 1, 2012, the student would file the 2012-2013 application.
+The financial aid year runs from July 1 to June 30.
+If the student's start date begins July 1 or later, the student must use the next year's application.

 What type of aid is available?